“2020 seems to be the year of stablecoins,” said Tether CTO Paolo Ardoino.

 Reminder: this article is for educational purposes only.
 This is not investment advice, and we encourage you to do your own research.

 Want to incorporate USDC or USDT into your payment and billing process?
-Let us show you how.
+Schedule a discovery call with us today!

 Gilded empowers businesses to transact globally, using blockchain to unlock more efficient business operations.
 Our seamless invoicing, payment and accounting software helps businesses get paid faster and more transparently, with dramatically lower fees.